razorfish/technologyblog/content/post/2014-05-19-publicissapient-6th-tech-summit.md

 - General
 comments: true
 date: '2014-05-19'
-slug: razorfishs-6th-tech-summit
+slug: publicissapients-6th-tech-summit
-title: Razorfish’s 6th Tech Summit!
+title: Publicis Sapient’s 6th Tech Summit!
-url: /2014/05/19/razorfishs-6th-tech-summit
+url: /2014/05/19/publicissapients-6th-tech-summit
 wordpress_id: 952
 2014:
 - "05"
 ---

-We are only a few weeks away from Razorfish’s 6th Tech Summit!
+We are only a few weeks away from Publicis Sapient’s 6th Tech Summit!

 The Internet of Things and sensor driven experiences are drastically changing the way people consume, transact, and generally interact with brands.